 Now it's time to put the side panels up.
 I used green fence posts of different sizes depending on how high the metal siding was going to be.
 This can be all the same size if you want.
 I liked the step sides as not to make my neighbors think I was trying to block all the mess on their property.
 I was able to cut one sheet to get the tallest panel and the smallest one out of one sheet.
 I them cut one sheet in half to get the other size.
 I did one last cut for another smaller and the medium panels.
 Make sure you use gloves with the metal sheets or they will cut you.

 Side view of the panels

 After the side metal sheets were cut I drilled the holes through the green poles and through the metal sheets.
 Screws and nuts used to hold the metal sheets to the green poles.

 Put some flowers in, water, and let it all grow.
 This is the picture the first year.
 The first picture is this years.
 I may eventually put cascading plants in the cinderblocks holes but I'm not sure what ones will work best as partial shade plants.

-Here is an updated picture of the triangle flower bed this year.
+Here is an updated picture of the triangle flower bed from 2022.
 It's still growing nicely and the metal on the two sides doesn't get hot and kill the plants.

 Here is an updated picture as of 2023.
 I just finished adding solar lights so here'swhat it looks like at dust.